rapidez/amasty-label/README.md

 ## Note

 Not all features are implemented yet!
 For example the priorities and shape/image label types aren't supported.
-Also not all variables are supported, supported variables: SPECIAL_PRICE, PRICE, SAVE_AMOUNT and SAVE_PERCENT.
+Also not all variables are supported, supported variables: `SPECIAL_PRICE`, `PRICE`, `SAVE_AMOUNT` and `SAVE_PERCENT`.

 ## License